Ben-Edwards44/PyBonsai/README.md

 pybonsai --layers 10
 ```

-### Mac OS
+### MacOS

-Please note that I have only tested PyBonsai on Ubuntu, but I see no reason why it would not work on Mac OS.
+Please note that PyBonsai has not been tested on MacOS, but I see no reason why it would not work on Mac OS.
 To install PyBonsai, you will need to clone the repository and add it to your system's PATH.

 ## Useage :wrench: